Chadian Arabic: Nigeria

-In Nigeria, it spoken by 10% of the population of Maiduguri, the capital of Borno, and by at least 100,000 villagers elsewhere in Borno.
+In Nigeria, it spoken by 10% of the population of Maiduguri, the capital of Borno State, and by residents elsewhere in Borno State.
+It is locally known as Shuwa Arabic.
+As of 2024, a total of 265,000 Chadian Arabic speakers are found in Nigeria.

 Other

 Its range in other African countries includes a sliver of the Central African Republic, the northern half of its Vakaga Prefecture, which is adjacent to Chad and Sudan; a sliver of South Sudan at its border with Sudan; and the environs of Lake Chad spanning three other countries, namely part of Nigeria's (Borno State), Cameroon's Far North Region, and in the Diffa Department of Niger's Diffa Region.
-The number of speakers in Niger is estimated to be 150,000 people.
+The number of speakers in Niger is estimated to be 12,900 people.

 History

 How this Arabic language arose is unknown.
 In 1994, Braukämper proposed that it arose in Chad starting in 1635 by the fusion of a population of Arabic speakers with a population of Fulani nomads.
-(The Fulani are a people, or group of peoples, who originate at or near the Atlantic coast but have expanded into most of the Sahel over centuries.)

 During the colonial era, a form of pidgin Arabic known as Turku was used as a lingua franca.
-There are still Arabic pidgins in Chad today, but since they have not been described, it is not known if they descend from Turku.
+There are still Arabic pidgins in Chad today, such as Bongor Arabic, however, most of them have not been described, so it is not known if they descend from Turku.